MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/vm-activate.md

 1. Repeat these steps on each of the other servers in your Azure Stack HCI cluster.

-## Activate VMs against a host server

-Now that you have set up AVMA, you can activate VMs against the host server by [following the steps here](/windows-server/get-started/automatic-vm-activation).
+Now that you have set up AVMA through BYOL, you can activate VMs against the host server by [following the steps here](/windows-server/get-started/automatic-vm-activation).

 ## FAQ